but212/rustica/README.md

 - **Transformers**
   - `StateT<S, M, A>` - State monad transformer for combining state with other effects
   - `ReaderT<E, M, A>` - Reader monad transformer for combining environment with other effects
-  - `WriterT<W, M, A>` - Writer monad transformer for combining logging with other effects
   - Bidirectional conversion between monads and their transformer versions

 - **Optics**